systemcarl/weblog/articles/devlogs/blank/content-template.md

 requires values to be injected into components during testing.
 This prevents changes to the content or style of the final application from
     affecting the setup or expected outcomes of the tests.
-All of the [testing strategies] established at the start of development are
+[All of the previously implemented testing strategies] established at the start
-    still valid and effective.
+    of development are still valid and effective.

 The next step in the development of this application was to add some actual
     weblog content.
-The [following release] of [this application] provided
+[The following release] of [this application] provided
-    [integration of Markdown content], populating article pages from externally hosted markdown files.
+    [integration of Markdown content with custom parsing], populating article pages from externally hosted markdown files.
 Incorporating the Markdown content continued to make the application more
     flexible,